ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 1. To begin using the timeline graph, select a millennium of interest.
 Once a millennium is selected, the graph changes to show the data availability by century.
 Select a century (if applicable).
 The graph changes again to show data availability by decade.
 Select a decade (if applicable).

-2. To view the exact number of data records availble in the desired time period, hover over each colored square in the graph.
+2. To view the exact number of data records available in the desired time period, hover over each colored square in the graph.

 3. When you are ready to begin entering your filter parameters, it is important to note that the time last selected in the timeline graph will be auto-populated in the *Begin Date* and *End Date* boxes of the Filter dialog.